 Needless to say, the name is something of an oxymoron: No, you can't "study" awakening in a school--and yet you can immerse yourself in the direct teachings and have an opportunity for deep exploration with an awakened teacher and kindred spirits in an environment that in some ways does resemble a "school."
 Indeed, "upanishad," the Sanskrit term for the core texts of Advaita Vedanta, literally means "sit down next to," the practice of students gathering around a teacher in extended, intimate dialogue--an intimacy that has been largely lost in the current nondual teaching scene.

-The School for Awakening six-month program (often just called the School) is an “enlightenment intensive” consisting of:
+The School for Awakening is an “enlightenment intensive” consisting of:

 The format invites people from around the world who might not otherwise have regular access to a teacher to gather and share in the process of investigating and realizing the truth together.

-Designed and led by an awakened teacher in the nondual wisdom lineage of Suzuki Roshi, Jean Klein, and Adyashanti,, the program creates a small-group environment in which the direct experience of true nature or unconditioned mind can be nurtured and deepened.
+Designed and led by an awakened teacher in the nondual wisdom lineage of Suzuki Roshi, Jean Klein, and Adyashanti,, the program creates a small-group environment in which the direct experience of our true nature, awakened awareness, can be nurtured and deepened.
 In addition to group sessions, participants are supported in exploring silent sitting and self-inquiry on their own.
-(Participants have the option of crediting their involvement toward an advanced degree at the International University of Professional Studies.)

 The teacher, Stephan Bodian, has been practicing and teaching the path of awakening for more than 40 years, including a decade as a Zen Buddhist monk.
 After studying Asian language, religion, and culture at Columbia and Stanford, Stephan trained with Shunryu Suzuki Roshi (author of Zen Mind, Beginner's Mind) and several other Zen teachers, directed the training program at the Zen Center of Los Angeles, studied Dzogchen with Tsoknyi Rinpoche, and spent 10 years as a student of Advaita master Jean Klein.
 (For a more complete biography, click here.)

 In 2001 Adyashanti gave Stephan Dharma transmission (authorization to teach) and invited him to share the truth with others.
 His life is devoted to making authentic spiritual awakening accessible to a wider audience.
 He's the author of the popular guidebook Meditation for Dummies and coauthor of Buddhism for Dummies.
-His latest book, Wake Up Now: A Guide to the Journey of Spiritual Awakening, was published in hardcover by McGraw-Hill in 2008 and is now available in paperback and Kindle editions.
+His latest book, Wake Up Now: A Guide to the Journey of Spiritual Awakening is available in paperback and Kindle editions from McGraw-Hill.
 (To read an excerpt, click here.
 To order a copy, click on the book to the left.)

-The six-month program is structured around two three-day weekend retreats and features 16 group sessions by phone (four telecourses) and 12 half-hour individual counseling sessions.
-Participation in each module is limited to 12 people.
+The six-month program is structured around two three-day weekend retreats and features 8 group sessions by phone and 12 half-hour individual counseling sessions.
+Participation in each module is limited to 16 people.
 Where occasional satsangs or Youtube videos can be illuminating, the School is an up-close, personal, dynamic, intensive, interactive opportunity to explore and awaken right now--and to clarify and embody the awakening once it has occurred!

 (For a more detailed description of the telecourses, click here.)

-After six months of regular group meetings and individual counseling sessions, participants join for another three-day nonresidential retreat to deepen their investigation and realization.
+After six months of regular group meetings and individual counseling sessions, participants join for a three-day nonresidential retreat to deepen their investigation and realization.
 (Most participants drive or fly in and stay off-site.)

-Throughout the six plus months, participants meet regularly by phone to sit quietly together, listen to brief dharma talks, ask questions, engage in guided meditations and various forms of self-inquiry, share experiences and insights, and maintain their connection with the teacher and one another.
-(For a more detailed description of these telecourses, click here.)
+Throughout the six months, participants meet regularly by phone to sit quietly together, listen to brief dharma talks, ask questions, engage in guided meditations and various forms of self-inquiry, share experiences and insights, and maintain their connection with the teacher and one another.
 Each class explores a particular theme or aspect of truth and provides a vital, ongoing invitation to awaken from the dream this very moment.
 To deepen their individual inquiry, participants also have 12 half-hour phone counseling sessions with Stephan.

 One Student's Experience